 • stationary (often for industrial purposes, characterized by increased productivity);

-• automotive.
+• automobile.

 • Electrical.
-The most popular types of concrete mixers today, not only for industrial, but also for domestic purposes.
+The most popular types of concrete mixers today, not only for industrial, but also for domestic use.
 The range of such units is quite extensive, and their volume varies from 30 to several thousand liters.

-Benefits of using
+Benefits of use

-• Manual-type units, in fact, are completely autonomous.
+• Manual units are essentially completely autonomous.

 As a conclusion